Siam20Gangte/EWMA-volatitility-modelling/README.md

 This repository contains a Python script for analyzing the volatility of TSLA stock using time series analysis.
 The script uses the Exponentially Weighted Moving Average (EWMA) method to estimate the volatility of the stock.

-Installation

-To use this script, you will need to have Python installed on your machine.
-You will also need to have the pandas and numpy libraries installed.
-If you don't have these libraries installed, you can install them using the following commands:

 pip install pandas